GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 ### Try out the bfcache notRestoredReasons API

-Starting in Chromium 109, the BFCache notRestoredReasons API is available as an [origin trial](/docs/web-platform/origin-trials/) in Chromium.
+Starting in Chromium 109, the bfcache `notRestoredReasons` API is available as an [origin trial](/docs/web-platform/origin-trials/) in Chromium.
 The feature's release is estimated for Chrome 111, which will hit Chrome stable in March 2023.

-Until then, you can try out the BFCache notRestoredReasons API by [registering for the origin trial](ot) and using it in your experiments.
+Until then, you can try out the bfcache `notRestoredReasons` API by [registering for the origin trial](ot) and using it in your experiments.
 See [Take part in an origin trial](/docs/web-platform/origin-trials/#take-part-in-an-origin-trial) for instructions on how to use your token once you are registered.

 ## Concepts and usage